Three Things You Need to Know Before Filing for Social Security Disability If You Have Epilepsy

 - The frequency and duration of your seizures

 - How long you have been on medication and how that medication affects your condition

 - Whether you have worked and paid into the Social Security system

 It is important to file a complete and accurate application for Social Security disability benefits with the SSA.
 If you fail to do so, your initial application may be denied, and you may need to go through the appeals process to get the benefits you deserve.

 Please Help Raise Awareness

 November is Epilepsy Awareness Month.
 There are millions of Americans living with this serious health condition, and many of them are not aware that they could qualify for Social Security disability.
-We hope that you will help raise awareness by sharing this with everyone you know who may have epilepsy and by posting this blog post directly on Facebook, Twitter, or another social media site.
+Our Social Security disability lawyers hope that you will help raise awareness by sharing this with everyone you know who may have epilepsy and by posting this blog post directly on Facebook, Twitter, or another social media site.